StarNamer/dactyl-keyboard-old-tleytek/README.md

 ## Getting the case and bottom plate

 ### Option 1: Generate OpenSCAD and STL models
+* Navigate to the dactyl-keyboard folder in CMD
 * Run `lein generate` or `lein auto generate`
 * This will regenerate the `things/*.scad` files
 * Use OpenSCAD to open a `.scad` file.